December 4, 2025 (2mo ago) — last updated January 28, 2026 (24d ago)

 Q: What’s the first refactor step for an overloaded class?

-A: Extract responsibilities into focused services (e.g., AuthService, UserRepository, NotificationService) and keep a thin orchestrator.
+A: Extract responsibilities into focused services (for example, AuthService, UserRepository, NotificationService) and keep a thin orchestrator.

 Q: How does SRP improve testing?